talkjs/talkjs-examples/webhooks/nodejs/express-webhook/README.md

 **Trigger events using  the demo UI** - The example has a demo chat application to easily trigger events such as `user.created`, `message.send` and `message.read`.
 ![Demo UI example](https://firebasestorage.googleapis.com/v0/b/klets-3642/o/user_files%2FHku1c4Pt%2F8bd6d9e3d4604becb1fcdb7406e0c872%2Fdual.gif?alt=media)

 **Easily prototype event handlers** - Event handlers can easily be prototyped, triggered and testing all without restarting the server due to live-reloading.
-A list of all the event handlers an be found on the [webhooks section](https://talkjs.com/docs/Webhooks/Getting_Started.html) of the documentation
+A list of all the event handlers can be found on the [webhooks section](https://talkjs.com/docs/Webhooks/Getting_Started.html) of the documentation

 ## App Strcture
 Important files